Gennifire/tourneyTracker/README.md

 - number of players:
     - variable?
-    - if not complete / even (over) players skips to next round.
+    - if not complete / even, over players skips to next round.
     - Randomise players to brackets.

  - Brackets
     - schedule games?
        - whats system will we use for scheduling?
-    - Are round able to be played out of order (round 2 finished before round 1, can round 3 begin?)
+    - Are rounds able to be played out of order (round 2 finished before round 1, can round 3 begin?)
     - points for winning bracket (0/1: win lose?) (points earned in comp: greater or less than)

  - prize option